modernxmpp/modernxmpp/docs/client/design.md

     "available", presence is not always a reliable indicator that a contact is available to chat.

+If sorting chronologically and/or by presence, clients MUST NOT rearrange the contacts list while fetching history, or when the contact list has focus.
+The definition of "focus" depends on the context, but may be the cursor hovering over the list, the list pane being visible, or the list being selected in a screen reader or during tab selection.

 ### Visualizing status

 The client MUST display status messages of contacts when present.
 It MAY also provide visual indication of the contact's status ('show'), but